* This is the Professional Version. *

 Endocervical and anal warts can be visualized only by colposcopy and anoscopy.
 Applying a 3 to 5% solution of acetic acid for a few minutes before colposcopy causes warts to whiten and enhances visualization and detection of small warts.

-Nucleic acid amplification tests (NAAT) for HPV DNA confirm the diagnosis and allow typing of HPV, but their role in HPV management, including cervical cancer screening, is not yet clear.
+Nucleic acid amplification tests (NAAT) for HPV DNA confirm the diagnosis and allow typing of HPV, but their role in HPV management is not yet clear.

 No treatment of anogenital warts is completely satisfactory, and relapses are frequent and require retreatment.
 In immunocompetent people, genital warts may resolve without treatment.
 In immunocompromised patients, warts may be less responsive to treatment.